 A typical plate will look like this: one portion animal protein (meat, seafood, poultry, always with the fat or skin); one or two portions non-starchy vegetables; one portion starchy vegetable (grains, legumes, tubers or roots); and at least one tablespoon healthy fats in the form of butter or other fat on the vegetables, or a sauce containing butter, egg yolks or cream.
 Observe energy level, sleep, elimination, body temperature, mental outlook and adaptability to stress.
 Then make dietary adjustments accordingly.

-Start with 50% of the diet being made up of non-starchy vegetables; 10% from starchy vegetables, properly prepared grains and legumes; 15% from animal, wild fish or seafood protein; and 25% from fats.
+Start with 50% of the diet from non-starchy vegetables; 10% from starchy vegetables, properly prepared grains and legumes; 15% from animal, wild fish or seafood protein; and 25% from fats.
 Observe energy level, sleep, elimination, body temperature, mental outlook and adaptability to stress.
 Then make dietary adjustments accordingly.

 Graphing one’s temperature daily is an easy way to understand one’s metabolic status.
 By charting/graphing one’s temperature along with a food diary, it is much easier to notice the metabolic effects of one’s diet.
 To learn more about temperature graphing, contact my office.